nezirus/djmd/README.rst

 desired functionality such as greylisting, quota/rate limiting.

-DJM is licensed under the terms of GNU GPL v3 or later license, see COPYING for license text.
+DJM is licensed under the terms of GNU GPL v3 or later license, see LICENSE for license text.

-Installation
+REQUIREMENTS
 ------------

 DJM requires Python 2.6 or later 2.x version.
 As soon as Gevent supports